 The former is simple in wording, but the devil is in the detail.
 Individuals and corporations should pay tax in the state where they are members, i.e. where they benefit from the services provided by the corresponding tax expenditure (e.g. public services or infrastructure).
 And in order to make this assessment, states need transparency, i.e. access to information on economic agents’ behaviour and assets across borders.

 Hallelujah, on we go.
 Right?
 Not quite.
 What exactly constitutes ‘benefits from’?
 Is there a certain threshold, in terms of time, resources invested, or other tangible support received?
 Unfortunately, Dietsch does not offer a sufficient detailing of the practical implementation of the principle.
 How are we to judge whether and to what extent a person or a company is a member of a state?
 In this respect, the membership principle is somewhat analogous to the ongoing discussions at the OECD and EU levels on what exactly constitutes “taxing profits where value is created” – a phase repeated so often by international tax policy-makers that it has lost all meaning.
 The challenge lies in defining membership, as it does in defining value-creation.

-The fiscal policy constraint holds that countries should not engage in tax competition which collectively puts countries worse off (a reverse Pareto test, in economic terminology).
+The fiscal policy constraint holds that countries should not engage in tax competition which collectively puts countries worse off.
 In order to do so, Dietsch holds, tax policies must not:

 a) Strategically (deliberately) be designed to attract economic activity from other states, and

 b) Negatively affect the aggregate fiscal self-determination of the countries in question